raohmaru/CFC/o8g/Documents/CFC-Rules.md

 #### 4. Attack phase
 You can attack with any number of your unfrozen characters to a single enemy.

-#### 5. Counterattack phase
+#### 5. Counter-attack phase
-If active player attacks with one or more characters, the Counterattack phase is activated.
+If active player attacks with one or more characters, the Counter-attack phase is activated.
+If he does not attack, then Counter-attack phase is skipped.

 Enemy can play Reaction cards.

-Enemy decides which, if any, of his unfrozen characters will counterattack the attacking characters.
+Enemy decides which, if any, of his unfrozen characters will counter-attack the attacking characters.
 Then damage (if any) is dealt to characters and/or defending player.

 #### 6. End phase
 Characters that attacked this turn are frozen.
 Any character in the Attack Line is moved back to its original slot.